 A lady rushed to the front with a chair and placed it in front for Patrick.
 Wale glanced from Parick to the lady, pretending to be annoyed.
 Patrick smiled and sat down.
 He crossed his legs.

 Wale faced the lady.
 ‘I’ve been standing here since and you did not even think to offer your President a seat.

 Everyone burst into laughter.
 The lady apologized, a broad smile on her face.
 Tola stood up and carried her chair to the front for her fiancé to sit.
 The youth clapped and shouted.

-Patrick stopped her.
+Wale stopped her.
 ‘Don’t worry.
 I was just teasing her.’

 ‘You must sit down.’
 Tola said, rolling her eyes playfully at him.